biancini/Shibboleth-Authentication/README.md

 Contributing
 ------------
 Want to contribute?
 Great!
 Check my code and fork it!

+Or contact me at [andrea.biancini AT gmail.com].